 In the late 1940s, after the Greek Civil War, the government exiled thousands of Communists and radicals to the island.
 To this date, a number of locals have remained sympathetic to left parties and communism, and, for this reason, Icaria is referred to by some as the “Red Rock.”

 In 1999, Blue Zone researchers Dan Buettner, Gianni Pes and Michel Poulain set out to learn more about the longevity of Ikaria’s 164 residents over 90.

 Pes and Poulain were joined in the field by Dr. Antonia Trichopoulou of the University of Athens, an expert on the Mediterranean diet.
 She helped administer surveys, often sitting in village kitchens to ask subjects to reconstruct their childhood eating habits.
-She noted that the Ikarians’ diet, like that of others around the Mediterranean, was rich in home grown vegetables, and low in animal products.
+She noted that the Ikarians’ diet, like that of others around the Mediterranean, was rich in home grown vegetables.

-The top longevity foods from Ikaria include potatoes, beans (garbanzo, black-eyed peas and lentils), wild greens, herbs, olives, lemons and locally produced goat milk, and honey.
+The top longevity foods from Ikaria include potatoes, beans (garbanzo, black-eyed peas and lentils), wild greens, herbs, olives and lemons.

 Trichopoulou found that her subjects consumed about six times as many beans a day as Americans.

 Ikarians also enjoy sourdough bread made from stone ground wheat.